rain152/IPVG/README.md

 ## Abstract

-This repository contains the official implementation of "Identity-Preserving Text-to-Video Generation Guided by Simple yet Effective Spatial-Temporal Decoupled Representations".
+This repository contains the official implementation of our paper "Identity-Preserving Text-to-Video Generation Guided by Simple yet Effective Spatial-Temporal Decoupled Representations".
 Our method addresses the challenge of maintaining identity consistency in text-to-video generation through a novel spatial-temporal decoupled approach.

 ## 🔧 Environment Setup